nicbou/nicolasbouliane.com/frontend/content/blog/lessons-from-art.md

 ## You are your own harshest critic

-When I got into watercolours, I made a portrait of a friend that now hangs on his wall. *He even framed it.*
+When I got into watercolours, I made a portrait of a friend that now hangs in his office. *He even framed it.*

-Then [I made stickers](/projects/stickers) of one of my doodles.
-They were a test for a larger batch of All About Berlin stickers, but they started showed up on my friends' water bottles.
-I thought they were just obliging me, but when *their* friends asked for stickers, I had to accept that some people genuinely like my work.
+When [I made stickers](/projects/stickers) of one of my doodles, they started showing up on my friends' water bottles.
+I thought they were just obliging me, but then *their* friends asked for stickers.

-When I'm in the thick of it, I compare myself with the very best in my field, blind to the fact that I have already made stuff people deem worthy of putting on walls.
+We tend to compare ourselves to the very best in our field.
+Sometimes it's good to appreciate how far along you have come, and not just how far from the summit you still are.

 ## Hyperopia

 I tend to get stuck on getting tiny details perfectly right while losing sight of the big picture.
-This often results in a highly detailed turd, where each part is elaborately drawn, but none of them work together.
+This often produces highly detailed turds.
 I quite literally miss the forest for the trees.
 It's a form of hyperopia, in which problems can be seen clearly at a distance, but are blurry up close.

-Our painting teacher stopped us mid-painting, and asked us to take a few steps back.
-With a bit of distance, I could see the glaring flaws in my work.
+Our painting teacher frequently made us take a few steps back from the canvas.
+The distance helps you notice structural flaws in your work.

 I have learned to get the broad strokes right before sweating the small stuff.
 If a drawing feels off, I allow space and time to highlight mistakes that I'm too close to the canvas to see.